Long-term Upper-Air Meteorology

 The inhomogeneity in the historical and active global radiosonde network added to the scientific evidence leading the Global Climate Observing System (GCOS) to initiate the implementation of the GCOS Reference Upper-Air Network (GRUAN).
 By now, GRUAN has evolved and provides reference-quality upper-air data products.
 Ny-Ålesund has been the first radiosonde station certified by GRUAN, and the Ny-Ålesund reference-quality data are available via the GRUAN website.

-A manuscript on the long-term balloon-borne upper-air observations and related aspects of climate change is currently under review:
+A manuscript on the long-term balloon-borne upper-air observations and related aspects of climate change is published:

 As a result of the high quality radiosoundings, the AWIPEV research base has been the first certified GRUAN station.
 Background about the reference network and the Ny-Ålesund contribution are published in